ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

     $ sudo rm /etc/nginx/sites-enabled/default
     ~~~

-7. At last, restart the nginx service to make it refresh its configuration.
+7. At last, restart the nginx service to make it refresh its configuration:

     ~~~sh
     $ sudo systemctl restart nginx.service